openslide/openslide.github.io/formats/mirax/index.markdown

 Overview
 --------

-Because JPEG does not allow for large images, multiple JPEGs are needed to encode a slide.

-Unfortunately, JPEG (unlike TIFF) provides very poor support for random-access decoding of parts of an image.
-To avoid having many individual files, MIRAX packs JPEG images into a small number of data files.
+MIRAX can store slides in JPEG, PNG, or BMP formats.
+Because JPEG does not allow for large images, and JPEG and PNG provide very poor support for random-access decoding of part of an image, multiple images are needed to encode a slide.
+To avoid having many individual files, MIRAX packs these images into a small number of data files.
 The index file provides offsets into the data files for each required piece of data.

 The camera on MIRAX scanners takes overlapping photos and records the position of each one.
-Each photo is then split into multiple JPEG images which do not overlap.
+Each photo is then split into multiple images which do not overlap.
 Overlaps only occur between images that come from different photos.

-To generate level `n + 1`, each JPEG image from level `n` is downsampled by 2 and then concatenated into a new JPEG image, 4 old images per new JPEG image (2 x 2).
+To generate level `n + 1`, each image from level `n` is downsampled by 2 and then concatenated into a new image, 4 old images per new image (2 x 2).
 This process is repeated for each level, irrespective of image overlaps.
 Therefore, at sufficiently high levels, a single image can contain one or more embedded overlaps of non-integral width.